1981 Chicago Cubs

 1981 Chicago Cubs / Franchise: Chicago Cubs / BR Team Page

 The 1981 Chicago Cubs became the nationwide butt of jokes, especially during the first part of the season.
 In the strike-torn season, the Cubs played the first half with a record of 15-37.
 Tonight Show host Johnny Carson made regular jokes at their expense.
 The team improved somewhat in the second half of the season, going 23-28.

-Bobby Bonds, hustling but hitting only .215, finished out his major league playing days with the Cubs in 1981.
+Bobby Bonds, hustling but hitting only .215, finished out his major league playing days with the Cubs that year.

 Among the hitters, nobody had more than 10 home runs.
 Bill Buckner led the team in slugging and tied for the team lead in home runs, which wasn't a common occurrence for him.
 Buckner was the only one of the five regular infielders who hit better than .234, as two of them hit under .200.